 Recognizing the Ongoing Effects

-Autistic burnout can have lingering impacts, including anxiety, reduced sensory tolerance, and ongoing fatigue.
-Recovery may take months, but each step toward rest and self-understanding builds resilience.
+Autistic burnout can have lasting impacts, including anxiety, lower sensory tolerance, and ongoing fatigue.
+Recovery may take months.
+However, each step toward rest and self-understanding builds resilience.

 Sustainable Well-Being